sbmaruf/sbmaruf_website_source/content/author/admin/_index.md

 +++

 I am `M Saiful Bari`.
-You may call me `Maruf`.
+You may also call me `Maruf`.
 I am a computer science enthusiast doing PhD in `Natural Language Processing` under [Prof. Dr. Shafiq Joty](https://raihanjoty.github.io/) in his lab [NTU-NLP](https://ntunlpsg.github.io/).
-My research objective is to develop deep models that have the notion of humanity. /
+My research objective is to develop deep models that have the notion of humanity.